Curious about how to utilize your study abroad experience in your future career? Start by looking at the Study Abroad and your Career.

 - Many students find that the adjustment back to the US and UVM can be more challenging in some ways than adjusting to their study abroad host country.
 This can be called "re-entry adjustment".
 Take note of the advice offered in the Pre-Departure Guidebook's Cultural Adjustment page, especially the "Suggestions for a Smoother Cultural Adjustment" section.
 This advice is useful when returning to the US as well as when you adjusted to your host country.

 - Keep in mind that staff at the OIE would love to hear about your experience abroad and is happy to talk with you about adjusting back to the US.
 All UVM study abroad staff have had significant experience living, working, and traveling abroad, so we've experienced cultural adjustment also.

 - If you are struggling with the adjustment and would like to speak with a counselor, CAPS is available to provide counseling services and other resources as well.

 Make sure you provide a transcript from your host university to the Office of Transfer Affairs.
 This will require you to have paid any outstanding bills to your host university or program provider, as most universities/programs will not send a transcript without full payment.

 You may also want to request several copies of your official transcript for yourself.
 These should remain sealed (do not open them).
 In the future, should you apply for graduate school or for a position that requires your college transcripts, you will have copies to send out without having to contact your host university or program provider.

 Bring all of your course materials home—especially syllabi and graded assignments, papers, or exams.
 These materials may be needed to finalize credit transfer and determine the “level” of a class.
 For more information, take a look at the Earning Academic Credit page.

-Enter the Study Abroad Photo and Video Contest
+Enter the Study Abroad Photo Contest